HomeDing/homeding.github.io/elements/pwmout.md

 The Web UI for the PWMout element shows the actual output level in values and by showing a simple bar chart.

 ## Element Configuration

-The following properties are available for configuration of the element:
+The following properties are available for configuration of the element.

+<object data="/element.svg?pwmout" type="image/svg+xml"></object>

 | Property  | Description |
 | ---       | --- |